sskuwar/sskuwar.github.io/_pages/cv.md

 adaptation of insects, Regulation of gene expression in eukaryotes (transcription factors), Insect digestive physiology.

+# SERVICE AND LEADERSHIP
+### Article reviewer for: Article reviewing for: ###
+   * PLOS ONE
+   *  Archives of Insect Biochemistry & Physiology
+   *   MDPI - Insects
+   *   MDPI - International Journal of Molecular Sciences
+   *   Biology — Open Access Journal of Biochemistry & Molecular Biology
+   *   Life — Open Access Journal of Origins and Evolution of Life

 ## PUBLICATIONS
   <ul>{% for post in site.publications %}